Dr. Ryan Stewart, DO

 Frequently Asked Questions

 How many times is normal to urinate at night?
 Once per night is generally considered normal, especially as you get older.
-Waking twice or more regularly to urinate — called nocturia — deserves evaluation, particularly if it disrupts your sleep quality.
+Waking twice or more to urinate on a regular basis deserves evaluation, particularly if it affects your sleep.

 Can nocturia be treated?
 Yes.
-Treatment depends on the cause and may include fluid timing adjustments, medication, treating underlying conditions, or addressing OAB.
-Many patients see significant improvement with straightforward changes.
+Treatment depends on the cause.
+Options include fluid timing changes, medication, treating underlying conditions like sleep apnea, or addressing overactive bladder.
+Many people improve with straightforward changes.

 Is waking up to pee a sign of a serious problem?
 Usually not.
-The most common causes are benign — OAB, fluid timing, or normal aging.
-However, nocturia can occasionally signal other conditions like diabetes or heart issues, so it's worth mentioning to your doctor.
+The most common causes are overactive bladder, fluid timing, or normal aging.
+Nocturia can sometimes point to other conditions like diabetes or heart problems, so it's worth bringing up with your doctor.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy